JistoInc/examples/image-creation/chef-httpd/README.md

-# This image builds a container using a chef http cookbook example
+# This image builds a container using a Chef http cookbook example

 If you want to build an HTTP server image in the Jisto environment, you can assemble a collection of files with little to no docker or container